vsg-dev/vsgTutorial/2_Foundations/Metadata.md

     bool getValue(const std::string& key, T& value) const;
 ~~~

 These setValue(key, value)/getValue(key) methods build upon the setObject(key, value)/getObject(key) functionality using the vsg::Value<> template data class as an adapter.
-This adaptation is done for you so users can just focus on the basic types that wish to use.
+This adaptation is done for you so users can just focus on the basic types they wish to use.
 Object::getValue(key, value) return true when the object of the matching Value<> is found in the Auxiliary::usersObjects map, otherwise it returns false.
-It is important to exactly match the types between setValue(key, value) and getValue(key, value) as no implicit type conversion is supported, i.e. setting with a float get attempting to get with a double will not find a match and always return false.
+It is important to exactly match the types between setValue(key, value) and getValue(key, value) as no implicit type conversion is supported, i.e. setting with a float then attempting to get with a double will not find a match and return false.

 ~~~ cpp
 {